 A open letter to nurseries growing Chondropetalum in California: - October 24, 2005

 An interesting situation has developed that was caused by a recent nomenclatural change.
 Since 1988 many nurseries in California have grown the plant we have all called Chondropetalum tectorum.
-Last year San Marcos Growers was notified by Rachel Saunders of Silverhill Seed Company that Dr. Hans Peter Linder (University of Zurich Institute for Systematical Botany and co-author of the "Restios of the Fynbos") had determined that the plant originally identified as C. tectorum was actually C. elephantinum and that the "true" C. tectorum was a much smaller plant (I unfortunately have not seen this work written so I am trusting Rachel on this!).
+Last year San Marcos Growers was notified by Rachel Saunders of Silverhill Seed Company that Dr. Hans Peter Linder (University of Zurich Institute for Systematical Botany and co-author of the "Restios of the Fynbos") had determined that the plant originally identified as C. tectorum was actually C. elephantinum and that the "true" C. tectorum was a much smaller plant.
 Because of this we are now calling the plant that we have grown for all these years by the name C. elephantinum.
 We did this to be correct but also because we had put into production the "true" smaller C. tectorum while continuing to grow the larger C. elephantinum.

 We knew that this would cause confusion as it was likely that many growers would not make the name change and the California horticultural trade would end up with one plant using two names while the true C. tectorum would get mixed up in the shuffle.
 Our thought was that we would have a while to sort it out as our crops of the "true" C. tectorum would not be ready for sale until later this winter.
 To keep the plants separate we had decided to keep them in different colored pots and to give them common names that reflected their size, small cape rush for C. tectorum and large cape rush for C. elephantinum.
 This "wait and see" strategy seemed fine until I received a phone call that in turn has prompted me to write this letter to others growing Chondropetalum in California.